aplteam/Tatin/docs/FirstStepsWithTatin.md

 Let's assume that you want to check whether `MarkAPL` suits your needs, in other words: you just want to check it out.

 That can be achieved with the `LoadPackage` user command.
-That loads the package into the workspace and leaves no trail on the file system if that can be avoided.
+That loads the package into the workspace and leaves no trail in the file system if that can be avoided.

 A> ### Leaving a trace on the file system
 A>
-A> In case the package has file dependencies, like DLLs, images, CSS files and what not, than those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there _is_ a footprint left in the file system.
+A> In case the package has file dependencies, like DLLs, images, CSS files and what not, then those will be saved in a specific package-dependent directory within the temp directory of your operating system, so in such cases there _is_ a footprint left on the file system.

 Notes: